gis-ops/dbscan-clustering/README.md

 ### reducers/index.js

-DBScans main setting consist of minimum points and a maximum distance, if you are interested to learn how these work please check the links we provided above.
+DBScans main settings consist of a) minimum points and b) maximum distance, if you are interested to learn how these work please check the links we provided above.
-Hence, we will add some basic initial state settings to the file and extend our switch clause.
+Hence, we will add some basic initial state settings to the file and extend our switch clause in our reducer.
-We want to both update our settings and also be able to compute the clusters and will need some "not yet" existing actions.
+We want to both update our settings and also be able to compute the clusters and will need some actions which yet don't exist.

 ```javascript